Projects

 In anticipation of growth in Ravenswood, West Virginia, we assessed the City’s 60-year-old zoning code to advance the growth goals of its recently updated comprehensive plan.
 The diagnosis report is an important first step to a streamlined and user-friendly code for developers, property owners, and residents.

-This story map complements the study, “Economic Effects of Special Protection Stream Designations in the Pocono Mountains Region,” which quantifies the economic benefits of Exceptional Value and High Quality stream designations in the Poconos region of Pennsylvania.
+Downstream Strategies created a story map to complement the study, “Economic Effects of Special Protection Stream Designations in the Pocono Mountains Region,” which quantifies the economic benefits of Exceptional Value and High Quality stream designations in the Poconos region of Pennsylvania.

 We produced three linked reports that comprise a marketing plan to retain and recruit outdoor recreation and lifestyle manufacturing businesses and employees to Western Maryland: a Manufacturing Business Attraction Analysis, a Tourism Business Expansion Analysis, and a Regional Strategic Plan for Business Attraction.
 The “Make it.
 In the Mountains.” marketing plan is now being implemented